sola-st/CodeCureAgent/README.md

 By default, RepairAgent is configured to run on Defects4J bugs.
 To specify which bugs to run on:

 1. Create a text file named, for example, `bugs_list`.
 A sample file exists in the repository at `experimental_setups/bugs_list`.
+2. Make sure that you are in the folder `repair_agent`.
+The script can only run from there.
-2. Run the following command:
+3. Run the following command:

    ```bash
    ./run_on_defects4j.sh experimental_setups/bugs_list hyperparams.json